-Yearly helicopter flights are flown along river channels from Columbus, Nebraska to Ogallala, Nebraska to evaluate control measures and to document reinfestations and/or missed infestations.
+Yearly helicopter flights are flown along river channels from Columbus, Nebraska to Ogallala, Nebraska to evaluate control measures and to document re-infestations and/or missed infestations.
 A photo-point monitoring plan was implemented using a GPS-enabled digital camera and voice GPS documenting system.
 Monitoring data is used to document success of treatments and for guiding future control.
 Detailed maps showing invasive plant infestations remaining, including the approximate acres have been produced and continually updated.
 Yearly monitoring is planned into the future to document long-term success of the project.
+County weed districts cost-shared on GPS cameras.
+Individual counties now have the ability to document infestations of invasive plants using their own GPS cameras.
+Documentations can be used at the local level but also combined in larger dataset to assist with larger monitoring program.
 In 2010, WMA's implemented a monitoring program designed to detect phragmites infestations outside of Platte River channels.
-Color infrared imagery and GIS is being used to detect infestations.
+Color infrared imagery and GIS is being used to detect infestations annually.
 County maps are produced and given to county weed districts to implement control measures.
 These outside infestations are considered seed sources and if not controlled have the ability to re-infest the channels of the Platte River.